 Visitors can try on samurai armor including a set modeled on Ieyasu's gold plated breastplate and leg-guards.
 There is also a diorama detailing the decisive battle of Sekigahara, which lead to Tokugawa dominance over the whole of the country and video exhibits of Ieyasu's life and times.

 Just outside the museum is an interesting clock, the Karakuri Tokeito, from which every thirty minutes a model of Ieyasu dressed in Noh costume appears and performs a dance accompanied by music.
 The performance ends with a few of the great man's famous sayings.

 The castle park also contains a bronze statue of its most famous son and two traditional teahouses: Kishoan and Jonantei from which pleasant koto music was issuing as we passed.

 Okazaki prospered during the feudal period as a major post-station on the Tokaido highway and due to its strategic position at the confluence of the Otogawa and Yahagi Rivers.
 Various period shop houses have been preserved from that period along Hatchokura Dori and the old route of the Tokaido.
 Okazaki is still known for its production of top quality Hatcho miso, Buddhist altars and fireworks.

-Take a Meitetsu Express train to Higashi Okazaki Station from Nagoya Station (28 mins) or from Toyohashi (20 mins).
+Take a Meitetsu Express train to Higashi Okazaki Station from Nagoya Meitetsu Station (28 mins) or from Toyohashi (20 mins).
 The nearest station to Okazaki Park is actually Okazaki Koen-mae one stop west on a local Meitetsu train or JR Naka Okazaki.

-The main JR Okazaki Station is a distance south of the downtown area so change to the JR Aichi Loop Line and take a local train two stops north to JR Naka Okazaki.
+The main JR Okazaki Station is a distance south of the downtown area so change to the Aichi Loop Line and take a local train two stops north to JR Naka Okazaki.